Easy Fridge Pickles

 - Small Saucepan

-- Chef’s Knife or Mandolin
+- Chef’s Knife or Mandoline Slicer

 - Cutting Board

-- Glass Quart Jar
+- Glass Quart Wide-Mouth Jar

-How to Make this Recipe
+How to Make Easy Fridge Pickles

 - In a saucepan, combine vinegar, salt, crushed red pepper flakes, sugar and mustard seeds.
 Place the saucepan over medium heat and stir the mixture until the salt and sugar have completely dissolved, about 5 minutes.
 Remove the brine from heat and let it cool for a few minutes.